 The AAA Higginbotham Fellowship Program continues to exceed expectations with past Fellows making gains in their ADR careers, including those who have successfully advanced to the AAA’s Roster of Arbitrators and Mediators.
 Most of these Fellows have been listed on numerous arbitrator and mediator lists provided to the parties in the short period of time that they have been on the panel, and nearly all have been appointed to arbitrations and mediations administered by the AAA.
 Click here to read the arbitrator profiles featured in the AAA’s Arbitrator Spotlight.

-The 2018 AAA Higginbotham Fellows Program will be hosted in New York during the week of the AAA’s Annual Meeting, which will also take place in New York.
+The 2020 AAA Higginbotham Fellows Program will be hosted in New York City during the week of May 3, 2020.
 During the program, Fellows will engage with leading ADR practitioners for an intensive week of training, seminars, and networking events.
-Fellows will also have the opportunity to meet with AAA Board of Directors and Council Members at special events related to the AAA's Annual Meeting.
+Fellows will also have the opportunity to meet with AAA Board of Directors and Council Members at special events related to the AAA's Annual Board Meeting, which coincides with the one week Fellows Program.